buildonhybrid/Core-Blockchain/readme.md

 To back the Hybrid blockchain you can become a validator.
 Full flow to become a validator, you must:
 * Install this package **([See Installation](#installation))**
 * Download your newly created validator wallet from your server and import it into your metamask or preferred wallet.
-Fund this account with the appropriate MNZ tokens needed to become a validator.
+Fund this account with the appropriate $HYB tokens needed to become a validator.
 Example command to download the wallet on your local PC.
 Only works for UNIX-based OSes or on any environment that can run the OpenSSH package:
 ```bash
   scp -r root@<server_ip>:/root/Core-Blockchain/chaindata/node1/keystore
   scp root@<server_ip>:/root/Core-Blockchain/chaindata/node1/pass.txt